 - Acceptance into Fresh Start will be granted only one time for each student. - In order for his/her application to be approved, the Fresh Start candidate must successfully complete twelve (12) credit hours of study after re-entry. - 3.
 Grades in all credit courses taken after re-entry must be "C" or higher. - 4.
-A student may apply for Fresh Start during the semester in which he or she expects to complete the twelve (12) credits after re-entry. - The Fresh Start candidate must complete the twelve (12) credit hours within two academic years from the time of re-entry. - While a Fresh Start candidate, a student will be permitted withdrawal ("W") grades only if he/she has medical or personal reasons authorized and accepted by the Dean of Students. - 7.
+A student may apply for Fresh Start during the semester in which he or she expects to complete the twelve (12) credits after re-entry. - The Fresh Start candidate must complete the twelve (12) credit hours within two academic years from the time of reentry. - While a Fresh Start candidate, a student will be permitted withdrawal ("W") grades only if he/she has medical or personal reasons authorized and accepted by the Dean of Students. - 7.
 The Fresh Start Policy does not supersede existing BEP or ESL policies and programs.
 A student placed in a BEP or ESL program as a result of the College's placement test must satisfactorily complete the program's requirements before Fresh Start status can be considered. - 8.
 The Fresh Start Policy does not supersede departmental admission policies. - 9.
 The Fresh Start Policy does not supersede College dismissal policies.
-(See dismissal policy and dismissal appeal procedures in this catalog). - 10.
-The Fresh Start Policy does not prevent a student from repeating courses in order to secure a higher grade in those courses. - 11.
+(See dismissal policy and dismissal appeal procedures in this catalog). - The Fresh Start Policy does not prevent a student from repeating courses in order to secure a higher grade in those courses. - 11.
 The guidelines set forth in the Fresh Start Policy cannot be waived.

-Application Procedure
+Application Procedure:

-- 1. A student may apply for Fresh Start during the semester in which he or she expects to complete the twelve (12) credits since the time of re-entry. - 2.
-APPLICATION DEADLINES: November 15, April 15, August 1.
-Applications submitted after the above dates will be considered with the pool of applicants who apply during the following semester or summer sessions.
-If any of the above dates fall on a weekend or when the College is officially closed, applications will only be accepted on the first business day after such closure. - WHERE TO PICK UP APPLICATION: The Academic Advisement Center, (516-572-7118), or Educational Counseling, Room 19, Nassau Hall (Building M), academic department offices, and in the Adult Resource Center, Plaza Level of the Tower. - WHERE TO SUBMIT APPLICATION: The Academic Advisement Center, (516-572-7118), Monday through Thursday, 8:30 a.m. - 8:00 p.m., and Friday 8:30 a.m. -4:00 p.m.
-Completed applications may also be mailed to: Fresh Start Program, Academic Advisement Center, Nassau Community College, Garden City, NY 11530.
+- 1. A student may apply for Fresh Start during the semester in which he or she expects to complete the twelve (12) credits since the time of re-entry. - WHERE TO PICK UP APPLICATION: The Academic Advisement Center (516-572-7118), or Educational Counseling, Room 19, Nassau Hall (Building M), academic department offices, and in the Adult Resource Center, plaza level of the Tower. - 4.
+WHERE TO SUBMIT APPLICATION: The Academic Advisement Center (516-572-7118), Monday through Thursday, 9:00 a.m. - 8:00 p.m., and Friday 9:00 a.m. -4:00 p.m.
+Completed applications may also be mailed to: Fresh Start Program, Academic Advisement Center, Nassau Community College, Garden City, NY 11530-6793.